mandober/bing-bash/README.md

   Type and qualify given string: identify it as set or unset variable, indexed or associative array, shell keyword, etc. With `-t` option, only the type, as a single word is returned: unset, variable, indexed, associative; also those returned by type builin: alias, keyword, function, builtin or file.

 * `bb_explode`
 Convert a string to array by splitting it by substring which can be a single or multi-character substring.
 Also convert a string to array of individual characters.

 * `bb_implode`
 Convert an array to string.

 * `bb_array_clone`
 Clone an array.

 * `bb_range`
 Generate number sequences from ranges list (e.g. 1,4-8,10,12-22,30-35,50).

+* `bb_venn`
+Venn diagrams related functions: find union, intersection, difference, complement.

 * `bb_strpos`
 Find the position of the first occurrence of a substring in a string.

 * `bb_pad`
 Pad a string by appending char(s) after each character of the string.